Strawberry Lemon Sourdough Scones

 • Mix with a fork or danish dough whisk until coming together.

 • Dump onto a lightly floured surface and knead until the dough starts to come together and the flour is incorporated.
-Will be a little sticky.
+Depending on how juicy your strawberries are you may or may not need to add a little more milk.
+If the flour isn't incorporating slowly add a Tablespoon of milk, stopping when it is incorporated.
+It will be a little sticky.

 • Press into a circle and then cut into 8 pieces.